-Michael Patrick Donovan, Executive Chairman of DHX, has been recognized with numerous awards for his work in the television and film industry, including an Academy Award for the feature documentary Bowling for Columbine.
-Mr. Donovan was Chief Executive Officer of DHX from the time of the Company’s founding, in 2006, until August 2014.
+Michael Patrick Donovan, Chief Executive Officer and Executive Chairman of DHX Media, has been recognized with numerous awards for his work in the television and film industry, including an Academy Award for the feature documentary, Bowling for Columbine.
+Mr. Donovan was Chief Executive Officer of DHX Media from the time of the Company’s founding, in 2006, until August 2014, and resumed that role in February 2018.
 He co-founded and was Chairman and Chief Executive Officer of Salter Street Films, which was purchased by Alliance Atlantis in 2001.
-Mr. Donovan is a member of the National Advisory Council of the Academy of Canadian Cinema and Television, and is former Chair of the Board of Trustees of the Nova Scotia College of Art and Design (NSCAD).
+Mr. Donovan is a member of the National Advisory Council of the Academy of Canadian Cinema and Television, and is the former Chair of the Board of Trustees of the Nova Scotia College of Art and Design (NSCAD).
 Mr. Donovan is one of the creators of This Hour Has 22 Minutes, one of Canada’s longest-running television comedy series; and he was producer and one of the creators of the multiple award-winning feature film, Shake Hands With the Devil.
-Mr. Donovan holds a B.A.
+Mr. Donovan holds B.A.
 (1974), LL.B.
 (1977) and LL.D.
 (Hon) (2004) degrees from Dalhousie University.

-David Andrew Regan, Executive Vice President, Strategy and Corporate Development of DHX, is responsible for the Company’s mergers, corporate acquisitions and capital markets activities.
-Prior to working with DHX, Mr. Regan held positions with VI Associates, A.T.
-Kearney’s New York Financial Institutions Group and Export Development Corporation.
+David Andrew Regan, Executive Vice President, Strategy and Corporate Development of DHX Media, is responsible for the Company’s mergers, corporate acquisitions and capital markets activities.
+Prior to working with DHX Media, Mr. Regan held positions with VI Associates, A.T.
+Kearney’s New York Financial Institutions Group, and Export Development Corporation.
 In these positions he worked with clients in the entertainment and financial services industries throughout North America, Europe and Asia to provide financing, corporate development and business strategy advisory services.
 Mr. Regan holds an MBA from INSEAD in Fontainebleau, France, and a BBA Honors degree from St. Francis Xavier University in Nova Scotia.
-Mr. Regan serves on the board of directors of Watts Wind Energy Inc. and Katalyst Wind Inc. and is the Atlantic Canada chapter chair of the Ernest C. Manning Innovation Awards.
+Mr. Regan serves as chairman of Watts Wind Energy Inc. and is the Atlantic Canada chapter chair of the Ernest C. Manning Innovation Awards.

-Tara Talbot, SVP, Global Talent, leads DHX Media’s Talent team with a focus on human resources, development, leadership and culture.
-Ms Talbot joined DHX Media in 2016 bringing more than 20 years of progressively senior experience in Human Resources and Communications across numerous industries such as technology, healthcare and entertainment.
-Previously, Ms Talbot held the role of Vice President, Human Resources & Communications at Workopolis, where she was responsible for establishing and driving employee acquisition and retention strategies, as well as establishing the employee engagement “best-practices” for Canada's leading online career management resource.
+Tara Talbot, EVP, Global Talent, leads DHX Media’s Talent team with a focus on human resources, development, leadership and culture.
+Ms. Talbot joined DHX Media in 2016 bringing more than 20 years of progressively senior experience in Human Resources and Communications across numerous industries such as technology, healthcare and entertainment.
+Previously, Ms. Talbot held the role of Vice President, Human Resources & Communications at Workopolis, where she was responsible for establishing and driving employee acquisition and retention strategies, as well as establishing the employee engagement “best-practices” for Canada's leading online career management resource.
 She was also the public-relations spokesperson for Workopolis with the media.
-Prior to that role, Ms Talbot was the Vice President, Human Resources at TeraGo Networks.
-Concurrently, Ms Talbot was a Professor in the School of Business at Georgian College.
-Ms Talbot holds an MBA, a post graduate certificate in Human Resources Management, and a Bachelor of Arts degree.
+Prior to that role, Ms. Talbot was the Vice President, Human Resources at TeraGo Networks.
+Concurrently, Ms. Talbot was a Professor in the School of Business at Georgian College.
+Ms. Talbot holds an MBA, a post graduate certificate in Human Resources Management, and a Bachelor of Arts degree.